zuhlke/ah-poc-papi-springboot-archetype/src/main/resources/archetype-resources/README.md

 $H What is the most effective way for me to use this?

-- **A fairly small amount of knowledge will take a very, very long way:**
+- **A fairly small amount of knowledge will take you a very, very long way:**
   - Understand the basics of HTTP and how computers use it to communicate over a network.
   - Understand how the Java object oriented programming language works and the associated jargon.
 Can you explain to yourself, in your own words, the difference between a class and an instance?
 How about a